-"Special students:" Anyone may enroll as a "special student" for up to six credits of course work without submitting previous educational records.
+"Special students:" Anyone may enroll as a "special student" for up to six credits of course work without submitting. previous educational records.
 "Special students" will be asked to submit educational records after having completed six hours of course work before they will be allowed to enroll in additional courses.
 Exceptions may be made for "special students" who are not seeking a degree.
 Students who have not previously filed the standard University of Wisconsin application form will be asked to do so at this time.
 (Some Centers use a form which combines the application blank and a registration form for Special Students.)

-Adults: The UW Centers encourage adults to explore the campuses' offerings, whether they audit or attend full or part time.
+Auditors: The UW Centers encourage adults to audit courses.
+All students who wish to audit a class are requested to obtain the approval of the instructor who teaches the course.
+Normally, such approval will be granted unless admission of auditors into the class will result in increased classroom requirements or increased costs for instruction.
 Residents of Wisconsin who are at least 62 years-old may audit courses without charge provided there are no additional laboratory or increased instructional costs resulting from implementation of this policy.